 - Your business’ California compensation paid exceeds either $50,000 (annually adjusted for inflation) or 25% of the total compensation.

-- Any of your business’ members, managers, or other agents conducts business in California on behalf of the company, regardless of where your business primarily conducts business.
+- Any of your business’ members, managers, or other agents conduct business in California on behalf of the company, regardless of where your business primarily conducts business.